 The Center generates dedicated revenue in special revenue, agency and gift accounts.
 The special revenue account includes grants from the Department of Children, Families & Learning to support graduation rule implementation, assessment development and teacher networking.
 It also consists of arts high school student residential fees, arts high school student performance revenues, cafeteria receipts, charges for statewide professional development workshops and resource materials, and interest.
 Revenues are estimated to be \$432,000 for 2001.
 The Center also receives approximately \$7,000 annually in federal reimbursements for participation in the national school breakfast and lunch program.
-Residential fees and cafeteria receipts are used to support the agency's food service contract; student performances and exhibits; charges for workshops and materials are used to defray some of the costs of workshop implementation and materials production.
+Residential fees and cafeteria receipts are used to defray expenses associated with student performances and exhibits; charges for workshops and materials are used to defray some of the costs of workshop implementation and materials production.